angusleung100/angusleung100.github.io-archive/README.md

 Jan 20, 2020 - Website migrated to Bootstrap-based instead of pure HTML/CSS.
 Jan 20, 2020 - Website content overhaul
-Apr 10, 2020 - Changed content layout, attempted to fix menu button
+Apr 10, 2020 - Changed content layout, attempted to fix menu button Apr 24, 2020 - Fixed menu button so it displays properly in mobile view

 (To see older notes, refer to older versions of Readme)

-There are still some front-end problems that need fixing so I will patch them up as time goes on.

 ## Current things planned

-- Fix menu button not displaying properly in mobile view
+Nothing for now! ^^